2020 Phala Phala robbery: 2022 timeline

 United Democratic Movement leader Bantu Holomisa wrote to the parliamentary speaker on 7 June 2022 requesting that parliament investigate the allegations using a panel of retired judges, and that president should step down during the process and allow the vice-president David Mabuza to assume the role.

-On 7 June, the Economic Freedom Fighters (EFF) released a video supposedly of the robbery at Cyril Ramaphosa's Phala Phala game farm.
-EFF leader Julius Malema called for the president to step aside while the police investigate.
+On 7 June, the Economic Freedom Fighters (EFF) released a video supposedly of the robbery at Phala Phala game farm.
+EFF leader Julius Malema called for Ramaphosa to step aside while the police investigate.
 He promised to mobilise the public to stop recognising his right to be president if he failed to step aside.
 Malema also claimed the police were being pressured to change dates on official documents to back the president's claims that the Presidential Protection Unit had opened a case.
 After the purported footage was released, the EFF laid allegations of money laundering with Ramaphosa denying the allegations.

 Public Protector Advocate Busisiwe Mkhwebane announced on 8 June 2022 that she would be investigating Ramaphosa for criminal activities after receiving a complaint from African Transformation Movement MP and president Vuyo Zungula concerning allegations of bribery, concealing crimes and kidnapping at the president's farm.

-The following day, 9 June 2022, Public Protector Advocate Busisiwe Mkhwebane was suspended by Cyril Ramaphosa.
-Her suspension came, after weeks earlier, the president had requested her to report back to him as to why he shouldn't suspend her.
+The following day, 9 June 2022, Public Protector Advocate Busisiwe Mkhwebane was suspended by Ramaphosa.
+Her suspension came, after weeks earlier, Ramaphosa had requested her to report back to him as to why he should not suspend her.
 This she had done on 27 May 2022.
 Her suspension would in no way hinder the deputy public protector from investigating the president.

-President Ramaphosa stated on 10 June 2022, that he would step aside if he was charged over the events that followed after money was stolen from his game park by burglars.
+Ramaphosa stated on 10 June 2022, that he would step aside if he was charged over the events that followed after money was stolen from his game park by burglars.
 He also announced that he had volunteered to appear before the ANC Integrity Commission.

-On 13 June 2022, ex-ANC spokesperson and Jacob Zuma supporter, Carl Niehaus opened a case of money laundering and kidnapping, at a police station, against Cyril Ramaphosa.
+On 13 June 2022, ex-ANC spokesperson and Jacob Zuma supporter, Carl Niehaus opened a case of money laundering and kidnapping, at a police station, against Ramaphosa.
 He said the president should be held accountable for his crimes and the opening of a case against the latter should become a national campaign and encourage South Africans to do the same.
 On the same day, the Hawks confirmed that a group of investigators had been appointed to investigate.

-African Transformation Movement leader Vuyo Zungula tabled an official motion on 14 June 2022 that parliament investigate President Cyril Ramaphosa by forming a Section 89 Committee Inquiry over allegations the latter had violated section 89 of the South African Constitution.
+ATM leader Vuyo Zungula tabled an official motion on 14 June 2022 that parliament investigate Ramaphosa by forming a Section 89 Committee Inquiry over allegations the latter had violated section 89 of the South African Constitution.

 On 15 June 2022, the Hawks investigators met Arthur Fraser and discussed his allegations, provided additional information and he received an update on the case's progress.